emavap/HeatingControl/README.md

 - **10:00 → 19:00**: Only the kitchen stays on; bedrooms idle.
 - **19:00 → 21:00**: Kitchen stays at 20 °C while bedroom2 gets a 22 °C boost.
 - **21:00 → 23:00**: Bedroom1 joins back at 20 °C, bedroom2 remains at 22 °C, kitchen unchanged.
-- **After 23:00**: No active schedules, so every unit turns off thanks to the empty “Lights Out” schedule and the `Only Scheduled Devices Active` option.
+- **After 23:00**: No active schedules, so every unit turns off thanks to the empty "Lights Out" schedule configured with HVAC mode `off`.

 This pattern highlights how start-only schedules let you build a day by chaining “what happens next” blocks.
 If a device should continue past a later start time, create another schedule for it at that moment.